 However, if the banknotes or coins are counterfeit you will get no refund.

 What should I do at work if I am given a banknote I suspect to be fake?

 The ECB recommends the following steps for people working in shops or places that deal with cash:

-- Tell him/her that you need to speak briefly to your supervisor or a security officer, but ensure that the customer can always see the banknote, to avoid any complaints
+- Tell them that you need to speak briefly to your supervisor or a security officer, but ensure that the customer can always see the banknote, to avoid any complaints.

-- If he/she leaves by car, make a note of his/her number plate and the car
+- If the customer leaves by car, make a note of their number plate and type of car.

 - Hand over the suspect banknote without delay to your supervisor or security officer for forwarding to the police.